pddlive/academia-hugo/content/privacy.md

 Communicate with you, including responding to your comments, questions, and requests.
 Improve and optimize the website to enhance user experience.
 Send you promotional communications or updates about our services and offers (you can opt-out at any time).

 3. Sharing Your Information

-We do not sell, trade, or rent users'
+We do not sell, trade, or rent users' or their date ...
-...